By Moses Landon, Vice President of Patient Access Operations, and Sam Timpone, Director of Legal Revenue Recovery

 From a continuity of care perspective, patients and caregivers can also be offered these solutions as they select convenient hospital setting locations, and review benefits and eligibility options.

-- Physician Engagement: According to Modern Healthcare, payers like Anthem typically attribute higher charges to higher cost, which is not necessarily accurate depending on a plan’s allowable and applicable contract terms and methodology.
+According to Modern Healthcare, payers like Anthem typically attribute higher charges to higher cost, which is not necessarily accurate depending on a plan’s allowable and applicable contract terms and methodology.
 In an effort to lower healthcare spending, Anthem no longer pays for MRIs or CT scans delivered in a hospital outpatient setting.
 Revenue cycle leadership must engage with physicians to clearly lay out impact on patient responsibility and projected reimbursements based on contracts and historical volume.
 Health systems must also contemplate related volume changes in contract negotiations.
 Most hospital managed care contracts already have ASC groupers and fixed copays for outpatient services.
 Ultimately, ensuring a compliant, seamless referral process for the hospital setting improves overall physician and patient engagement.

-- Material Change and Managed Care: Providers should review their contracts for terms that prohibit material change(s) without written consent from both parties.
+Providers should review their contracts for terms that prohibit material change(s) without written consent from both parties.
 Payer policy changes may violate the intent and mutual understanding of the parties at the time a contract were entered into.
 Accordingly, the terms of a contract could prohibit application of these policies as they fundamentally alter the contractual terms of reimbursement as payers are directly interfering with historical understanding of steerage and volume which makes it nearly impossible for health systems to accurately project true forward-looking revenue impact.
-Additionally, these policies not only stand to permit payors to materially alter contract terms to the detriment of health systems, they will increase insurer revenues as they direct care from health systems to facilities acquired by insurance companies allowing them to become both payer and provider.
+Additionally, these policies not only stand to permit payors to materially alter contract terms to the detriment of health systems, but they will also increase insurer revenues as they direct care from health systems to facilities acquired by insurance companies allowing them to become both payer and provider.

 Health system leaders should work with their Managed Care department to ensure: